 New Potatoes in a Garlic Cream Sauce

-We used new yukon gold potatoes, but any variety of new potatoes, or red potatoes will work well.
+2 lbs new potatoes (we used new yukon gold potatoes, but most new potatoes work well)

 - 2 lbs new potatoes